DPHPC-SDDMM/sddmm/README.md

 Forgetting the first one may lead to the CUDA compiler compiling the CUDA code for a different platform version which can impact performance or make it just not work at all.
 Forgetting the second one may lead to trouble while compiling the C++ code, depending on which compiler is used.
 GCC is more lenient here too compared to the Visual Studio compiler.

-# How to run and compile the code with VSCode
+## How to run and compile the code with VSCode

+This part may be helpful to run the code on Linux.

 ### Information for vscode and cmake
 https://code.visualstudio.com/docs/cpp/cmake-linux